Everything you need to know about shared ownership

 • Have a gross household income of less than £80,000 per year.

-• Be unable to buy a similar property for your needs on the open market.
+• Be unable to buy a suitable property for your needs on the open market.

-• Have enough savings or access or sufficient funds to put towards your deposit, and any other purchasing costs such as moving costs and legal fees.
+• Have enough savings or access to sufficient funds (such as a gift), to put towards your deposit, and any other purchasing costs such as moving costs and legal fees.

 • Not currently own or have interest in another home (although we will consider those who are sold subject to contract).